Mintless Jettons Processing

 Introduction

-For clear understanding, the reader should be familiar with the basic principles of asset processing described in payments processing section and jetton processing.
+For a clear understanding, the reader should be familiar with the basic principles of asset processing described in payments processing section and jetton processing.

 The TON blockchain ecosystem has introduced an innovative extension to the Jetton standard called Mintless Jettons.